CSC207-UofT/course-project-group-010/README.md

 - Try accessing a page

 # Demo users/courses
-- There are 2 demo users:
+- There are 3 demo users:
- - id: 12345, name: kevin
+- id: 12345, name: Kevin
+- id: 123, name: Albert
 - id: panchenxyz, name: PanChen

 - There is 1 page that you can view
 - id: MAT137, Calculus with Proofs

 # Commands overview